k2s/sysadmin/login.testrun.org/README.md

 ## Installing discourse-login-bot instead of login-demo

 On 2020-03-17, the https://github.com/deltachat-bot/discourse-login-bot
-repository was far enough that we could deploy it.
+repository was far enough that we could deploy it. **Note:** During this, I forgot to copy the database (`~/login-demo/data/db.sqlite`)as well - it turns out that this is very bad.
+If you ever try to repeat these steps, please remember to copy the existing database as well for a complete migration.

 First I stopped the running login-demo service with `forever stop $(pgrep node -n)`.